A Survey on Event Prediction Methods from a Systems Perspective: Bringing Together Disparate Research Areas

-\textbf{Uncertainty quantification.} \cite{wu_uncertainty-aware_2021} predict the time-to-event for treatment outcomes of patients in clinics by extracting features with recurrent neural networks and learning a Parametric Predictive Gaussian Process (PPGP) Regressor in a survival analysis setting.
+\textbf{Uncertainty quantification.} \cite{wu_uncertainty-aware_2021} predict the time-to-event for treatment outcomes of patients in clinics by extracting features with RNNs and learning a Parametric Predictive Gaussian Process (PPGP) Regressor in a survival analysis setting.
 The combination of the PPGP Regressor and survival analysis results in the survival function:

 where $S$ is a survival function, $y_i$ the logarithm of the time-to-event for patient $i$, $\mathbf{h}_i$ the latent representation extracted by the recurrent neural network, $ F$ the normal cumulative distribution function, $\mathbf{f} \in \mathbb{R}^n$ a vector of Gaussian process function values, $\sigma^2_\mathbf{f}(\mathbf{h}_i)$ the input-dependent predictive variance and $\sigma_\text{obs}^2$ the input-independent observational noise for the logarithmic time-to-event $y_i$.
 The corresponding objective that \cite{wu_uncertainty-aware_2021} propose puts more weight on the input-dependent predictive variance $\sigma^2_\mathbf{f}(\mathbf{h}_i)$ than earlier proposals that combine Gaussian Processes and survival analysis.
-Hence, the formulation of survival analysis with PPGP Regressors and the corresponding uncertainty-aware objective not only quantifies predictive variance, i.e., epistemic uncertainty\footnote{Model uncertainty does not exist due to an implicit assumption that the true predictor is part of the chosen model hypothesis space \cite{hullermeier_aleatoric_2021}.}, and observational noise, i.e., aleatoric uncertainty, but also strengthens the positive relationship between predictive variance and prediction error.
-Consequently, the less confident the uncertainty-aware event prediction method is, the less accurate its predictions are.
+Hence, the formulation of survival analysis with PPGP Regressors and the corresponding uncertainty-aware objective quantifies predictive variance, i.e., epistemic uncertainty , and observational noise, i.e., aleatoric uncertainty. \janikrr{As well,} the formulation also strengthens the positive relationship between predictive variance and prediction error.
+Consequently, the less confident the uncertainty-aware EP method is, the less accurate its predictions are.

-In addition to quantifying the uncertainty of the prediction, appropriately integrating it to the objective of the event prediction method yields a desirable relationship between uncertainty and prediction quality.
+In addition to quantifying the uncertainty of the prediction, appropriately integrating it to the objective of the EP method yields a desirable relationship between uncertainty and prediction quality.
 The information that more confident predictions correspond to more accurate predictions is valuable to practitioners \cite{hullermeier_aleatoric_2021}. \janik{This information} likely results in more trust towards the method.
 By further differentiating between epistemic and aleatoric uncertainty, the quantified uncertainty also shows whether a currently low confidence could be improved with more data.